Gradleless/deezer-api/README.md

 # deezer-api
- A simple wrapper for interacting easily with Deezer API.
+ A simple nodejs wrapper for interacting easily with Deezer API.

  To download just use:
  ```